+The first step to diabetes carb counting is to understand the carbohydrate serving.
 A Carbohydrate Serving, also called a “Carbohydrate Choice,” is simply a portion of food that contains 15 grams of carbohydrate.
 While women should aim to eat 3-4 carbohydrate servings per meal, men need around 4-5 carbohydrate servings per meal.

 1 Carbohydrate Serving = 15 grams of carbohydrate